jbarreau/Forest-test/README.rst

 * implement include/exclude models/apps in settings.py.
 To have a file that describe just that we want
 * make the introspect package work with multiple databases projects for the db field introspection
 * package a wheel file
+* study the license ; I took GPL knowing is an opensource one without studying more
 * improve compatibility with older versions of python and django
 * implement more tests (never enough)